As their name suggests, warthogs have pairs of fatty facial warts that help protect vital areas on their faces during sparring, especially for males.

 Current Range and Historic Range

-The common warthog is widely distributed throughout sub-Saharan Africa.
+The common warthog is found throughout sub-Saharan Africa.

 Habitat